WrestleMania V: Preliminary matches

 The ninth match was between Jake "The Snake" Roberts and André the Giant (with Bobby Heenan), with Big John Studd as the Special Guest Referee.
 Studd and André were longtime enemies and spent a great deal of time jawing back and forth at each other.
-As Roberts was making his way down to the ring, behind Studd's back André had discretely removed one of the top turnbuckle pads exposing the steel ring underneath.
-André started the match by grabbing Roberts as he rolled into the ring and running his head into the exposed steel turnbuckle.
+As Roberts was making his way down to the ring, behind Studd's back, André had discretely removed one of the top turnbuckle pads exposing the steel ring underneath.
+André started the match by grabbing Roberts as he rolled into the ring and ran his head into the exposed steel turnbuckle.
 He then pounded on Roberts until Roberts fought back and went on the attack.
-André got tied up in the ropes and Roberts took full advantage and got his snake Damien (in the storyline, André was deathly afraid of snakes though in reality he actually had some snakes as pets on his ranch) and attempted to throw him on a struggling and terrified André, but Studd stopped Roberts.
+André got tied up in the ropes and Roberts took full advantage and got his snake Damien (in the storyline, André was deathly afraid of snakes though in reality he had some snakes as pets on his ranch) and attempted to throw him on a struggling and terrified André, but Studd stopped Roberts.
 André took advantage to break free of the ropes and applied a chokehold on Roberts.
-He went for a shoulder block on Roberts in the corner but accidentally hit a headbutt on the turnbuckle pad.
+He went for a shoulder block on Roberts in the corner, but accidentally hit a headbutt on the turnbuckle pad.
 Roberts hit André with a knee lift and drove him into the exposed turnbuckle.
 André chopped Roberts on the floor and knocked him on the apron before having a confrontation with Studd.
-Ted DiBiase and Virgil came out and attempted to steal Damien but Roberts got Damien back.
+Ted DiBiase and Virgil came out and attempted to steal Damien, but Roberts got Damien back.
 In the ring, André hit Studd with a cheap shot from behind and began to choke Studd with the strap of his tights, thus getting disqualified.
 Despite having won the match, Roberts tossed Damien in the ring to save Studd from André, who hightailed it out of the ring to get away from the snake.